PL/SQL QUERIES FOR DEVELOPERS AND ADMINISTRATORS

 ORA-04088: error during execution of trigger 'ORACLE03.BAL1'

-There are some keywords which are used in control statements from restricting the table in
+There are some keywords which are used in control statements from

 the forms of:

-oracle engine directly recognises the keywords accordingly to their name specifed
+oracle engine directly recognises the keywords accordingly to

 1)inserting